binduwavell/generator-alfresco/generators/app/templates/customizations/modules/share/README.md

 share
 =====
-Place pre-packaged share modules in here and then use:
+Place pre-packaged share jar modules in here and then use:

-    yo alfresco:module (NOT IMPLEMENTED YET)
+    yo alfresco:module-add-local

-to insert references to them into the share pom.
+to install into your project.